MRCIEU/introduction-to-r/README.md

 This course is an introduction to programming in R, including the basics of the R language, the facilities and practices necessary to produce useful scripts and to generate attractive outputs.

 ## Target audience
-This course if for IEU reseachers with little or no experience in the R statistical software package but who need to use R for data analysis.
+This course is for IEU reseachers with little or no experience in the R statistical software package but who need to use R for data analysis.

 ## Objectives
 By the end of the course students will be able to: